ethancheez/EE-160-Notes/Lab4.md

 # LAB 4
-Due at the end of lab next week!
+Due at the end of lab next week: Tuesday, September 22

 ## countup.c
 ```c